Flyer-Boy/NewApproach/README.md

 You can try it with Neo4j Aura.
 If you don't have an Aura account yet, get one here: https://neo4j.com/cloud/aura-free/ If you are new to Cypher, you can get started at Neo4j's GraphAcademy: https://graphacademy.neo4j.com/

 I used Neo4j Cypher on my scripts and the code above.
-Given their close compatibility with GQL (ISO/IEC 39075:2024), they should work with any Graph Database that supports GQL with minimal amendments for compatibility.
+Given their close compatibility with GQL (ISO/IEC 39075:2024) and OpenCypher, they should work with any Graph Database that supports GQL/OpenCypher with minimal amendments for compatibility.

 "Alea iacta est"